CADisplayLink object is a timer object that allows your application to synchronize its drawing to the refresh rate of the display.

 - tvOS 9.0+

-Your application Object creation a new display link, providing a target object and a selector to be called when the screen is updated.
-Next, your application adds the display link to a run loop.
+Your application initializes a new display link, providing a target object and a selector to be called when the screen is updated.
+To synchronize your display loop with the display, your application adds it to a run loop using the

 Once the display link is associated with a run loop, the selector on the target is called when the screen’s contents need to be updated.
 The target can read the display link’s